andreamaver/TextMining/README.md

 <h2  align="center">Text mining and search project</h2>

-The project consists
+The project consists in testing different classification and summarization algorithms applied to a dataset of American patents to find the best performing one.
+Given the high number of patents published every day, having an automatic system that could help in their classification and make the human job easier could be a nice addition to any workflow; the same could be said for creating automatic summaries.

-The data
+The data is from the [BigPatents dataset](https://evasharma.github.io/bigpatent/) and has been pre-processed using different techiniques like tokenization, stemming and lemmatization to find the best performing one.
+To classify the documets different machine learining methods have been tried, like a Decision Tree, a Random Forest Classifier, a Linear SVM and K-Nearest Neighbour.
+To summarize the texts two techniques have been applied, an extractive one graph-based and an abstractive one based on the Google model Pegasus.

-You can check out the full paper (available only in Italian) describing all the steps in great detail at: [Analisi bacino idrico](https://github.com/andreamaver/IndustryLab/blob/main/Braga_Maver_Bacino_idrico.pdf "Braga_Maver_Bacino_idrico.pdf").
+You can check out the full paper (available only in Italian) describing all the steps in great detail at: [Analisi bacino idrico](https://github.com/andreamaver/TextMining/blob/main/Text_Mining_Search_Project_Braga_Maver.pdf "Text_Mining_Search_Project_Braga_Maver.pdf").

-In the [Notebooks](https://github.com/andreamaver/IndustryLab/tree/main/Notebooks) folder the Python scripts used for the project can be found, enumerated by their usage.
-The [Models](https://github.com/andreamaver/IndustryLab/tree/main/Models) folder stores all the models that were trained during the project developments.
+In the [Notebook](https://github.com/andreamaver/TextMining/tree/main/Notebook) folder the Python scripts used for the project can be found, enumerated by their usage.

 ### About us